 MDM was an acceptable mobile management solution until smartphones became so popular that employees wanted to use their personal smartphones for work (instead of carrying both a work and a personal device).
 BYOD was born.
 And soon, employees bristled at surrendering total control of their personal phones and personal data to MDM.

 A new solution, mobile application management (MAM), emerged.
-Instead of focusing on management control of the entire mobile device, MAM focused on app management.
+Rather than managing the entire mobile device, Mobile Application Management (MAM) specifically focuses on app oversight and control.
 With MAM, administrators might take total control over corporate apps and the corporate data associated with them; they might also exercise enough control over employees’ personal apps to protect corporate data, without touching or even seeing employees’ personal data.

 ...to EMM...